sebbsan/ul_challenge/README.md

 ## Get Started

 - Clone the whole repository with `git@github.com:sebbsan/ul_challenge.git`
+- open 2 terminals
-- Start the backend
+- in one terminal, start the backend - see instructions below
-- Build the frontend
+- in the second terminal, run the frontend - see instructions below

 ## Solution - Backend